H0R5E/data-only-greater/_posts/2011-01-21-fixing-fifthwave.md

 ---
 layout:     post
 title:      Fixing Fifthwave
-categories : [latest, professional]
+categories: [latest, professional]
+tags:       [fifthwave, SuperGen, wave energy, waves, currents, CFD, Python]
 ---

 Ok, so the last two weeks of panic have been fixing something called fifthwave.
 To understand what fifthwave is, I need to introduce the project it is related to, that is actually supposed to be the most important part of my job.
 Strangly, this is only the second project I have taken on, but it has spawned a lot of work.
 Ironically, it is not even my part of the SuperGen project, and it’s doing something I never really wanted to do!
 Nonetheless, it has now occupied more than 2 years of my time.